Davidsonville Historic State Park: Recreation

 Although one of Arkansas's historic state parks, there are opportunities for recreation at Davidsonville Historic State Park also.
 Fishing is available on the Black River, Eleven Point River, Spring River, and a small fishing pond within the park.
 An interpretive guide is available for tours of the original platted site year round.
-Picnic tables, screened pavilions, playgrounds, and a visitor's center with gift shop.
+Picnic tables, screened pavilions, playgrounds, and a visitor center with gift shop.
 Campers can utilize the 30 campsites (twelve class AAA, eight class A, ten tent).